Calumniated Wife: ATU 712: Crescentia

+Origins

 The story shows an Eastern origin, with ancient literature attesting the episode, such as the Book of Daniel and the Ramayana.
 The theme has also inspired tales and novellas about women's fidelity and chastity in the Middle Ages, in highly fictionalized accounts of historical personages, such as Bertrada, Charlemagne's mother.
 Other tales involve fictional queens and empresses.

+Scholarship locates three traditions for the tale type: (1) an Eastern one, represented by Persian-Muslim sources (e.g., the Tutinama, a 14th century book titled Ocean of the Soul and editions of the One Thousand and One Nights); (2) medieval legends about the Virgin Mary; and (3) a more secularized rendition in the Gesta Romanorum.

+Analysis

-In this tale type, the king's wife is accused of infidelity and abandoned in the woods (with her sons, in some variants).
-She receives a magical plant of gift from the Virgin Mary and uses it to heal people.
-Her husband finds her and they both reconcile.
+In this tale type, the king's wife (or the wife of a sovereign, in Western tales; a merchant's in Eastern ones) is accused of infidelity (often by her brother-in-law) and abandoned in the woods (with her sons, in some variants).
+Later, she gains the ability to heal people (either she receives a magical plant or gift from the Virgin Mary, in Western variants, or her prayers and virtue grant her this ability, in Eastern variants).
+Her goodwill spreads, which leads to her persecutor and her husband to meet her again, and the couple finally reconciles.

+Combinations

 Scholar Ulrich Marzolph points that the tale type ATU 712 is often connected with tale ATU 881, "Oft-Proved Fidelity".
 In addition, the tale type is also connected to tale ATU 883A, "The Innocent Slandered Maiden", one of "the most frequent tale types" in Turkey, being also found in Greece, Turkestan, Palestine, Egypt and the Balkans.